bstiq/nice-nano-kicad/README.txt

-Unofficial ymbol and footprint for the nice!nano
+Unofficial symbol and footprint for the nice!nano

 https://nicekeyboards.com/